Rockies vs. Giants Player Props Betting Odds

-Ryan McMahon and LaMonte Wade Jr are among the players with prop bets available when the Colorado Rockies and the San Francisco Giants meet at Oracle Park on Friday (first pitch at 10:15 PM ET).
+LaMonte Wade Jr and Ryan McMahon are two of the players with prop bets available when the San Francisco Giants and the Colorado Rockies meet at Oracle Park on Saturday (at 4:05 PM ET).

 Bet on this matchup or its props with BetMGM!